Skip to main content

 So the initial task of development is largely concerned with the gradual differentiation of conscious from (confused) unconscious type recognition.

-As this successfully unfolds through the lower lowels, consciousness becomes more linear in nature with a child increasingly able to abstract the fundamental poles - which fundamentally underlie all experience – from each other.
+As this successfully unfolds through the lower levels, consciousness becomes more linear in nature with a child increasingly able to abstract the fundamental poles - which fundamentally underlie all experience – from each other.

 For example, all experience is governed by external (objective) and internal (subjective) poles.
 So linear understanding in this context thereby entails the ability to consider the external as independent of the corresponding internal pole.